codex-digital/cypher-stream/README.md

 ## Transactions

-Transactions are duplex streams that allow you to write query statements then commit or roll back the written queries.
+Transactions are duplex streams that allow you to write query statements and read the results.

 Transactions have three methods: `write`, `commit`, and `rollback`, which add queries and commit or rollback the queue respectively.